tucazorron/koombea-tech-challenge/README.md

 Artur Zorron

+## To run

+- Run `rails s` in the terminal
+- Use Postman or Insomnia to test the API

 ## User stories

 ### As a user, I must be able to log into the system using an email and a password.